embedly/embedly-docs/extract/api/endpoints/1/extract.rst

 401 Unauthorized
   * Invalid key or oauth_consumer_key provided: <key>, contact: support@embed.ly.
   * The provided key does not support this endpoint: <key>, contact: support@embed.ly.
-More details: http://embed.ly/pricing#starter.
+  * URL is private or restricted.

 403 Forbidden
   * This service requires an embedly key parameter, contact: support@embed.ly or sign up: http://embed.ly/signup.